 Contact the prescribed authority, Births Deaths and Marriages (in Australia), to discuss your circumstances and get more information on 1300366430.

-It is not compulsory to change your name to your partners, but if you want to, you will need to apply for an Official Marriage Certificate this can be done at any time after the ceremony.
+It is not compulsory to change your name to your partners, but if you want to, you will need an Official Marriage Certificate.
+I will apply for this when I submit your legal paperwork after the Ceremony.
 The Marriage Certificate you receive from your Celebrant at your ceremony is only a commemorative one.

 Personally, I think a ceremony should not go longer than 20 minutes.
 Think that’s too short?
 Go stand outside or in your living room, holding hands looking at each other with a stop watch..
 20 mins is a long time.